l33th/l33th/README.md

 </div>
 <br>

-- 🔭 I am currently working on five projects.
-I do Blockchain Development using Web3, ReactJS and Solidity.
+- 🔭 I am currently working on four projects.
+I build Machine Learning algorithms and I do Blockchain Development using Web3, ReactJS and Solidity.
 - 🌱 I love the Go programming language and I build useful APIs using Go.
 I am currently learning Artificial Intelligence and Machine Learning as well as Deep Learning and Neural Networks using Python.
 - ⚡ Fun fact: I am a Cryptocurrency and Blockchain Enthusiast as well as an Artificial Intelligence and Open Source Enthusiast.
 I admire the Go programming language and its potential in Web Development, Machine Learning, and Blockchain Development.
  <br><br>